 I AM HERE

 From the eerie new physical spaces of post-lockdown Britain to the multi-tethered reach of our new virtual world — with its cavalcade of distraction and incident — we invite our members to share where they’ve been, where they are, and where they think they’re going.
 Has it been a world of shuddering bandwidth issues, digital alerts, too much coffee spilled on the screen?
 Or had you in fact been somewhere else this whole time; and where is that place?

-At the end of 2020, RCPsych ArtSIG invited its members to contribute to the college’s first evolving exhibition.
-This exhibition is taking two forms, both on the theme 'I AM HERE':
+At the end of 2020, RCPsych ArtSIG invited its members to contribute to the College’s first evolving exhibition.
+This exhibition took two forms, both on the theme 'I AM HERE':

 1. A visual art competition

-This comes with a cash prize and chance to be included on the cover of BJPsych!
-Longlisted entries will also be included in our virtual online gallery.
-Entries must be digital, original and on the theme of I AM HERE.
-Winners will be announced by the end of January 2020.
+This came with a cash prize and a chance to be included on the cover of BJPsych!
+The longlisted entries are also included in our virtual online gallery.
+Entries were digital, original and on the theme of I AM HERE.
+The two winners were announced on 25 January 2020.